US central bank won't shift rates but virus adds new risk factor - RFI

 A trade truce between Washington and Beijing signed earlier this month had boosted stock markets worldwide amid hopes it would provide stability for businesses, but most of the punitive tariffs remain in place.

-The virus undermined the recent stock markets gains, although Wall Street rebounded on Tuesday.
+The virus undermined the global stock markets, but Wall Street rebounded on Tuesday and was moving higher on Wednesday amid positive company news.

 © 2020 AFP